Skip to content

 Pietre prețioase ale lunii martie - acvamarin și piatra de sânge

-Aquamarine and bloodstone crystal, the two birthstones of March, are noticeably different when it comes to their appearance, but they have a similar reputation for protecting the wearer's well-bein...
+Aquamarine and bloodstone, the two birthstones of March, are visibly different when we talk about their appearance, yet they have a similar reputation for protecting the well-being of the owner.
+Th...

 Read more